 Umii was inspired by the founder’s own experience of loneliness and isolation at university.

-I graduated from the University in 2019 and if truth be told, I didn’t have the best experience.
+I graduated from university in 2019 and if truth be told, I didn’t have the best experience.
 I didn’t click with my flatmates and being a joint honours student, meant I saw different people every day – making it difficult to grow close to anyone.

 Struggling to meet people and make lasting friendships, I felt isolated and lonely.
 Not only was it a massive knock on my confidence, but it really took its toll on my mental health.
 So much so I nearly dropped out of university!